 All three are commonly conflated.
 They are not the same role and they earn trust through different mechanisms.

 An expert has deep, verifiable knowledge of a subject.
-Expertise is measured by what someone can do or correctly answer.
-Most experts are not thought leaders because their work is not published, framed, or distributed in a way that shapes how others think.
+Clients usually measure expertise by what someone can do or correctly answer.
+Most experts are not thought leaders because they have not published, framed, or distributed their work in a way that shapes how others think.
 They are excellent inside the room and invisible outside it.

 An influencer has audience attention they can direct toward a brand or product.
-Influence is measured by reach and engagement.
+Marketers usually measure influence by reach and engagement.
 An influencer can be effective without holding any independent point of view at all – the commercial value lies in the audience, not the argument.

-A thought leader sits at the intersection.
-They have expert-level knowledge, they publish original arguments, and those arguments reach the people whose decisions they aim to influence.
-Thought leadership is measured by whether others change how they think or act because of the work.
+A thought leader publishes original arguments, and those arguments reach the people whose decisions they aim to influence.
+They sit at the intersection of expertise, publication, and audience trust.
+You can measure their status by whether others change how they think or act because of the work.

 Practical example.
 A management consultant who knows the operating model of every retail bank in Europe is an expert.
 A LinkedIn creator with 200,000 followers who posts daily on banking culture is an influencer.
 A practitioner who publishes a book arguing that European retail banks have systematically mispriced their digital channel risk – and is then cited by the Financial Times, invited to keynote Money 20/20, and recommended by name when ChatGPT is asked about retail banking strategy – is a thought leader.